Types of journaling with prompts-1

 • ❤️ Deep emotional release

-💡 Prompts to Ease Into Stream-of-Consciousness Writing (If You’re Stuck)
+Prompts to Ease Into Morning Pages

 Even though the goal is free-flow writing, sometimes you need a gentle nudge to begin.
 Try these as openers: